bh3791/NHibernate.Vertica/README.md

 NHibernate.Vertica
 ==================

-Vertica 7 (Unofficial) Support for NHibernate
+Vertica 7 (Unofficial) Support for NHibernate (and Linq to NHibernate)

 NHibernate does not support Vertica at present.
 Some people seem to have been make use of the PostgreSQL.Standard configuration, though mostly on the Java front.
 It didn't work for me.
 In fact, there are numerous limitations and incompatibilities that crop up when using this NHibernate configuration.